 Serve as a Council Delegate

-Per GSSEM bylaws, the Annual Meeting of the corporate membership (comprised of board members, board development committee members, and council delegates elected by districts) is conducted by March 31st of each year.
-At the Annual meeting, the members shall:
+Per GSSEM bylaws, the Annual Meeting of the corporate membership (comprised of board members, board development committee members, and council delegates elected by service units) is conducted by March 31st of each year.
+At the Annual Meeting, the members shall:

 - Consider any other business appropriate to come before the corporation in accordance with the process established by the board of directors.

-We currently have 46 districts and each district is authorized to have two (2) council delegates and two (2) alternates.
+We currently have 46 service units and each service unit is authorized to have two (2) council delegates and two (2) alternates.
 Adult delegates serve two-year terms and girl delegates serve a one-year term (per bylaws).
-Council delegates have an important role in the Girl Scout democratic process – they represent their district by voting on decisions that influence the Council.
-Council delegates and alternates are elected by their district and names and contact information are supplied to Council.
+Council delegates have an important role in the Girl Scout democratic process – they represent their service unit by voting on decisions that influence the Council.
+Council delegates and alternates are elected by their service unit and names and contact information are supplied to Council.